elasticluster/elasticluster/docs/configure.rst

     an entry of this type will define a variable called ``<varname>`` for the specific ``<class>`` and add it to the ansible inventory file.

+``playbook_path``

+    Path to the playbook to use when configuring the system.
+The default value printed here points to the playbook distributed with elasticluster.
+The default value points to the playbooks distributed with elasticluster.

 Examples
 --------